mitchelllisle/data-privacy-papers/README.md

 understand the preferences of cross-party users by analyzing the most frequent items.
 As with federated learning, it faces challenges of privacy concerns, statistical heterogeneity, and expensive communication.
-Local differential privacy (LDP), as the \textit{de facto} standard for privacy-preserving data collection, solves the privacy challenge by letting each user perturb her data locally and report the sanitized version.
+Local differential privacy (LDP), as the de facto standard for privacy-preserving data collection, solves the privacy challenge by letting each user perturb her data locally and report the sanitized version.
 However, in federated settings, applying LDP complicates the other two challenges, due to the deteriorated utility by the injected LDP noise or increasing communication/computation costs by perturbation mechanism.
 To tackle these problems, we propose a novel target-aligning prefix tree mechanism satisfying $\epsilon$-LDP, for federated heavy hitter analytics.
 In particular, we propose an adaptive extension strategy to address the inconsistencies between covering necessary prefixes and